modbrin/libchanger/README.md

 ![picture](https://cloud.githubusercontent.com/assets/9750068/5184663/15a42aea-74db-11e4-8668-445c779edca8.jpg)

-ONLY WORKS WITH ROOT and BUSYBOX
+#ONLY WORKS WITH ROOT and BUSYBOX

 #INSTALLATION:
-#1)
-Copy LC-Cache folder to your /sdcard
+1) Copy LC-Cache folder to your /sdcard
-#2)
-Run LIBCHANGER_v0.3.apk
+2) Run LIBCHANGER_v0.3.apk

 #How this works:
 #1'